 Figure 7.2-3 Architecture for SEAL Data Delivery Service

-The SEALDD server can communicate with the control plane of 3GPP core network via N33/N5 interface with the SEALDD control plane functionality.
+The SEALDD server communicates with the control plane of 3GPP core network via N33/N5 interface with the SEALDD control plane functionality.
 The SEALDD server may consume other SEAL (e.g. NRM) services.